archer56/javascript-visual-regression/README.md

 # react-visual-regression

-## notes
 Visual regression tool for react components

-THIS IS CURRENTLY IN DEV, CONFIG IS NOT FULLY IMPLEMENTED AND API MAY CHANGE
+## NOTE: THIS IS CURRENTLY IN DEV, CONFIG IS NOT FULLY IMPLEMENTED AND API MAY CHANGE UNTIL FIRST MAJOR RELEASE

-Rendering
-Allow react-visual-regression to do all the rendering (recommended) or pass in custom renderer that would look something like this:

-renderer = (component, props) => {
-//Custom rendering
-}//<div>hello world</div>

-It must return rendered component as a string.

 ## config ( jvr.js )
 Config must return a function, which in turn returns the config as an object.